wighawag/hardhat-deploy/README.md

 As you see the second format include the previous.
 While in most case you'll need the single export where your application will support only one network, there are case where your app would want to support multiple network at nonce.
 This second format allow for that.

-Furthermore as buidler support multiple network configuration for the same network (rinkeby, mainnet...), the export-all format will contains each of them grouped by their chainId.
+Furthermore as hardhat support multiple network configuration for the same network (rinkeby, mainnet...), the export-all format will contains each of them grouped by their chainId.

 ## Deploying and Upgrading Proxies

 As mentioned above, the deploy function can also deploy a contract through a proxy.
 It can be done without modification of the contract as long as it does not have a constructor (or constructor with zero arguments).

-The Proxy is ERC-1967 Compliant, based on the [Transparent Proxy concept by open zeppelin](https://blog.openzeppelin.com/the-transparent-proxy-pattern/).
+The Proxy is both ERC-1967 and ERC-173 Compliant

-Code can be found [here](solc_0.7/proxy/TransparentProxy.sol)
+Code can be found [here](solc_0.7/proxy/EIP173Proxy.sol)

 To perform such proxy deployment, you just need to invoke the deploy function with the following options : `{..., proxy: true}`